UMAprotocol/launch-lsp/README.md

-# Stub Package for Launching a New LSP
+# Package for Launching a New LSP

 The purpose of this repository/package is to make it easy to customize your LSP (Long-Short Pair) deployment.
 Feel free to use this repository in place or fork and customize it.